deadstrobe5/reM3/README.md

 - `data/organized`: Your exact tablet folder structure with readable names (copies, not symlinks)

 ### 💡 Tips
+- **Interactive mode** (default): Provides guidance and connectivity checks
+- **Auto-run mode** (`--auto-run`): Maintains old immediate execution behavior
-- Keep the tablet awake/unlocked while syncing.
+- Keep the tablet awake/unlocked while syncing
-- For Wi‑Fi, use the tablet's Wi‑Fi IP.
+- For Wi‑Fi, use the tablet's Wi‑Fi IP
-- Smart sync makes subsequent syncs much faster (only downloads changes).
+- Smart sync makes subsequent syncs much faster (only downloads changes)
+- Index/organize operations are automatically skipped when no files change
+- Connectivity is tested before attempting any operations
-- Use `python3 main.py browse` to search and explore your documents.
+- Use `python3 main.py browse` to search and explore your documents
-- Use `--dry-run` to preview what any command will do.
+- Use `--dry-run` to preview what any command will do
-- Default data location is `~/reM3/data/` (configurable via `RM_BASE_DIR`).
+- Default data location is `~/reM3/data/` (configurable via `RM_BASE_DIR`)

 ### 🧪 Notes
+- **New interactive experience**: Friendly greeting and guided workflows
+- **Smart connectivity testing**: Checks tablet accessibility before operations
+- **Conditional operations**: Index/organize only run when files actually change
-- Smart sync and organize preserve your exact tablet structure.
+- Smart sync and organize preserve your exact tablet structure
-- Browse command provides powerful search and filtering.
+- Browse command provides powerful search and filtering
-- Text export is experimental - requires OpenAI API key.
+- Text export is experimental - requires OpenAI API key
-- Error messages include helpful emojis and recovery suggestions.
+- Error messages include helpful emojis and recovery suggestions
+- Backward compatibility: Use `--auto-run` for the old immediate execution behavior